-How much is the Carbon Levy and where can I get more information on it?
+How much is the Federal Fuel Charge and where can I get more information on it?

 Why can't I just phone utilities companies directly to have my lines located?

 To call Alberta One Call at 1-800-242-3447 is a free service and is required by us so we have the proper documentation necessary.

 Each utility company flagged by a request is responsible for locating their own specific lines.